 Difficulty of determining fault.

-If the negligent driver’s fault is clear, obtaining a settlement will be faster.
+If the negligent driver’s fault is clear, obtaining a settlement is typcially faster than when fault is disputed.

 Evaluation of your damages.